 This bill amends the Reissue Revised Statutes of Nebraska to update the biennial reporting and occupation tax requirements for both domestic and foreign corporations.
-A key provision establishes a sunset date of January 1, 2026, for the submission of biennial reports and payment of occupation taxes, mandating that these reports be delivered to the Secretary of State by March 1 of each even-numbered year, with a grace period until April 15 for payment.
+A key provision establishes a sunset date of January 1, 2026, for the submission of biennial reports and payment of occupation taxes, requiring these reports to be submitted to the Secretary of State by March 1 of each even-numbered year, with a grace period until April 15 for payment.
 Corporations that fail to comply may face administrative dissolution or revocation of their authority to conduct business in Nebraska.
-The bill also requires the Secretary of State to notify corporations that have not met their reporting or tax obligations by the due date, emphasizing the importance of timely compliance.
+The bill also mandates that the Secretary of State notify corporations that have not met their reporting or tax obligations by the due date, emphasizing the importance of timely compliance.

 Statutes affected: